Planting advice for Pleached trees, Freshly Pleached trees,

 perspective in the past 10 years we have not planted any Pleached or Espalier trees with stakes, tree anchors or other forms of elaborate support.
 Not once in this time, have we had to return to straighten or replace a tree.
 How can this be you may ask?
 The fact is the trees were planted correctly in the first place and secondly, we incorporate a simple but effective way of tying our frames together to create one big sail area, distributing the energy created by gusts of wind across all the trees.
 This tried and tested solution has never failed us and incorporating this simple but effective technique is part of the planting service we provide.
 Remember there may be exceptions to the rule – exposed windy sites for example.

 Tip – Checking levels.
-Invariably pleached trees are planted near hard landscaping or buildings which have plumb lines you can use to your advantage to ensure frames are horizontal and stems are upright.
+Invariably planting pleached trees is near hard landscaping or buildings which have plumb lines you can use to your advantage to ensure frames are horizontal and stems are upright.
 For example, brick coursework, coins, windowsills, door frames, walls, soffits, drain downpipes, fence posts etc, can all be used as reference points to check vertical and horizontal levels.
 Nine times out of ten there is something onsite which will aid you this way, you just need to position yourself correctly to take advantage of these free levels.

-The best time to plant trees is in the winter months and pleached trees are no exception.
+The best time for planting pleached trees is in the winter months and pleached trees are no exception.
 Some of the advantages to planting at this time of year include: the roots have time to develop and spread, anchoring themselves to the surrounding soil; soil will consolidate and settle far quicker in a tree pit due to the increased moisture content in the soil; less stress is placed on deciduous trees in windy conditions at this time of year as they are completely free of foliage in most cases; trees need little to no care or watering in most cases (unlike those planted in the summer months); the trees have time to familiarise themselves with their surroundings before the all-important spring period and uptake of nutrients, lessening potential shock; the weather in the UK is difficult to predict and while the best potted stock can be specified for summer planting, an unexpected spike in temperatures like we have experienced over the last decade can lead to massive stress and tree failures.
 Our advice is to avoid summer planting whenever possible, less stress for the plants and less stress for you.
 Working as nature intended.

 Finally, we have been planting pleached trees for over 20 years and the methods we use are tried and tested.
 As far as we are aware, only two trees we have planted have failed in this time, both on the same job.
 The customer in question acknowledged they were responsible for the failure as the trees were not watered correctly in the first season.
 For all intents and purposes a 100% success rate which we hope you will agree is an outstanding record and one we are very proud of.
 When we started planting pleached trees all those years ago, there were no guides available, so we developed our own.
 We are aware there are a number of different ways to plant pleached and espalier trees, we have seen most of them, but we still find our tried and tested method yields the best results and a quality finish every time.
 Customers are always very impressed with the results.